intelliwhere/hai-phong-flood-risk/README.md

 ---

 ## How to Run
-Link in GitHub Pages brings you to the interactive risk analysis map.
+Link in About section directs to the interactive risk analysis map.

 ```bash
 git clone https://github.com/intelliwhere/hai-phong-flood-risk